Shuaib-8/DAND-Olympics-dataviz-project/README.md

 ___Bivariate Analysis___

-Moving to the Bivariate analysis, I then start looking at the relationships between:
+Moving to the bivariate analysis, I then start looking at the relationships between:

 * Numeric variables - surrounding personal attributes via Weight on Height through a fitted (linear model) estimated regression with Weight defined by a log scale.
     * This is further complemented by a `Histogram (Hist2d) Heatmap`, which shows the density of groupings for athletes by Weight (log scale) and Height.
 * This is followed by illustrating descriptive statistics and analysis of the distribution of personal attributes athletes exhibited when competing via the `violinplot`, uncovering summary statistics like the median Height, Age and Weight for athletes by each medal group (standard competitors i.e. None or medalists).
 * The bivariate analysis is closed via the analysis of average medals earned based on different Host cities for each Season of the Olympics over time.
-The Summer Olympic events ran from Athens 1896 to Rio de Janiero 2016.
-The Winter Olympic events ran from Chamonix 1924 to Sochi 2014.
+This data set contains Summer Olympic events between Athens 1896 to Rio de Janiero 2016, while the Winter Olympic events are listed from Chamonix 1924 to Sochi 2014.
 This was visualised to search for the so-called 'Host advantage'.

 ___Multivariate Analysis___